General

 Plastics

-Many food contact items today are made of plastics.
-These include bottles (often made of PET), storage cans, cling film, kitchen utensils and many more.
+Many food contact items are made of plastic these days.
+These include bottles (often made of PET), storage jars, cling film, kitchen utensils and many more.

 Plastic-like materials

-Not everything that looks like plastic is.
-Plastic-like materials include epoxy resins, paints and coatings used as surface coatings on items that come in contact with food.
-Cellophane films are also used as food packaging materials.
-Elastomers, or rubber or rubber-like materials such as silicone, are used for bottle teats and soothers but also for gaskets, hoses and in baking pans.
+Not everything that looks like plastic actually is plastic.
+Plastic-like materials include epoxy resins, varnishes and coatings that are used as surface coatings for objects that come into contact with food.
+Cellophane films are also used as packaging material for food.
+Elastomers, i.e. rubber or rubber-like materials such as silicone, are used for bottle teats and soothers, but also for seals, hoses and in baking moulds.

 Ceramics and enamel